rreece/rreece.github.io/outline-of-philosophy/physics.md

 >   The treatment of the dynamics of quantum systems turns out to be naturally
 >   undertaken in terms of field rather than particle concepts, by virtue of
 >   the local character of relativistic interactions.
 In mathematical terms,
->   the *field* is diagonalizcd in the functional integration representation,
+>   the *field* is diagonalized in the functional integration representation,
 >   just as the *particle numbers* are diagonalized in the tensor product
 >   representation. [^Baez1992p59]